Economy of Russia: Telecommunications

 Russia's telecommunications industry is growing in size and maturity.
+In 2024 the revenue of Russian telecom operators amounted to more than 2.1 trillion rubles, which is 7.8% more than last year.

 As of December 2007, there were an estimated 4,900,000 broadband lines in Russia.

-In 2006, there were more than 300 BWA operator networks, accounting for 5% of market share, with dial-up accounting for 30%, and Broadband Fixed Access accounting for the remaining 65%.
-In December 2006, Tom Phillips, chief government and regulatory affairs officer of the GSM Association stated:

-"Russia has already achieved more than 100% mobile penetration thanks to the huge popularity of wireless communications among Russians and the government's good work in fostering a market driven mobile sector based on strong competition."

-The financial crisis, which had already hit the country at the end of 2008, caused a sharp reduction of the investments by the business sectors and a notable reduction of IT budget made by government in 2008–2009.
-As a consequence, in 2009 the IT market in Russia declined by more than 20% in rouble terms and by one-third in euro terms.
-Among the particular segments, the biggest share of the Russian IT market still belongs to hardware.

-Key data on the telecommunications market in Russia
+As of 2020, 122,488,468 Russians (85% of the country's total population) were Internet users.

+There are four national mobile phone networks, MegaFon, Tele2, Beeline and MTS with total subscriptions between 2011 and 2021 ranging between 200 and 240 million.

+According to the World Bank, 94% of Russia's population uses the Internet in 2024.

+As of 2024, Russia has 270 million active mobile subscribers, 188 million of them are mobile Internet users and 39 million active fixed-line Internet subscribers.

 Transportation

 Railway transport in Russia is mostly under the control of the state-run Russian Railways.
 The total length of common-used railway tracks is the world's third-longest, and exceeds 87157 km.
 As of 2016, Russia has 1,452.2 thousand km of roads, and its road density is among the world's lowest.
 Russia's inland waterways are the world's second-longest, and total 102000 km.
 Among Russia's 1,218 airports, the busiest is Sheremetyevo International Airport in Moscow.

-Russia's largest post is the Port of Novorossiysk in Krasnodar Krai along the Black Sea.
-It is the world's sole country to operate nuclear-powered icebreakers, which advance the economic exploitation of the Arctic continental shelf of Russia, and the development of sea trade through the Northern Sea Route.
+Russia's largest port is the Port of Novorossiysk in Krasnodar Krai along the Black Sea.
+Russia is the world's sole country to operate nuclear-powered icebreakers, which advance the economic exploitation of the Arctic continental shelf of Russia, and the development of sea trade through the Northern Sea Route.

 Construction

-In 2009 the Russian construction industry survived its most difficult year in more than a decade.
-The 0.8% reduction recorded by the industry for the first three quarters of 2010 looked remarkably healthy in comparison with the 18.4% slump recorded the previous year, and construction firms became much more optimistic about the future than in previous months.
-The most successful construction firms concluded contracts worth billions of dollars and planned to take on employees and purchase new building machinery.
-The downturn served to emphasise the importance of the government to the construction market.
+In 2022, construction was worth 13 trillion rubles, 5% more than in 2021.
+Residential construction in 2022 reached 126.7 e6m2.

+The 2020–2030 target for construction is 1 e9m2 of housing, 20% of all housing stock to be renovated and to increase space from 27.8 m2 up to 33.3 m2 per person.